OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ###### App Binary

-As seen above, the app binary (`classes.dex`) can be found in the root directory of the app package.
+As seen above in "Exploring the App Package", the app binary (`classes.dex`) can be found in the root directory of the app package.
 It is a so-called DEX (Dalvik Executable) file that contains compiled Java code.
 Due to its nature, after applying some conversions you'll be able to use a decompiler to produce Java code.

-Above we've seen the folder `smali` that was obtained after we run apktool.
+We've also seen the folder `smali` that was obtained after we run apktool.
 This contains the disassembled Dalvik bytecode in an intermediate language called Smali, which is a human-readable representation of the Dalvik executable.

 Refer to the section "Statically Analyzing Java Code" in the chapter "Tampering and Reverse Engineering on Android" for more information about how to reverse engineer DEX files.